THE CORAL REEF

 4. Dashboards display trends within minutes or a few hours—complete with confidence bars.

-Cost & skill About 3 000 USD buys a good action camera, tray or tow-sled and a basic drone.
-Each survey run costs roughly 1 000 USD (fuel, cloud time).
+Cost & skill $ 200 - 1000 buys a good action camera with proper lighting (attachments), tray or tow-sled and a basic drone.
+Each survey run costs roughly $1000 (fuel, cloud time).
 One week of training covers photo-mosaics and Coral-AI use.

 Strength You may map ten to twenty times the area per day, and the photo archive is a permanent audit trail.